Ajatt-Tools/impd/README.md

     * `-r`, `--recent` - Add files modified in the last `recent_threshold` days from your video directory to Immersion pod.
     * `-s`, `--stdin` - Read filenames from stdin.

+    If FILE is an audio file, it is copied without processing.
+    You can use this to add existing podcasts or audiobooks to impd.
 * `condense -i video [-o audio] [-s subtitles]` - Make condensed audio and store it in an arbitrary location.
 * `archive` - Move episodes older than `recent_threshold` days to the archive folder.
 * `reshuffle` - Re-add files to the playlist, shuffle them and start playing.